 Our data-processing software, TraX Engine, was developed in cooperation with ESA to identify the properties of each particle.
 Possessing the capability to determine the direction of incoming radiation, our detectors play a pivotal role in optimizing protective shielding.
 Particularly useful when only one side of a vessel can be shielded, they allow for timely adjustments to incoming threats.

-Our detectors, with its low power consumption of only roughly 2 watts and weight in the order of tens of grams, are ideally suited for integration for the demanding requirements of the space industry.
+Our detectors, with their low power consumption of only roughly 2 watts and weight in the order of tens of grams, are ideally suited for integration for the demanding requirements of the space industry.

 The largest object ever measured by the Timepix radiation detector was the Earth i.e. its Low Orbit at the altitude of roughly 500 km.